oneturkmen/oneturkmen.github.io/_posts/2023-02-11-database-changes.md

 INFO  [alembic.context] Running downgrade a1829f4e7900 -> None
 ```

-Interestingly (and actually quite importantly), Alembic runs the above revision script within a transaction.
+Interestingly (and actually quite importantly), Alembic runs the above revision script
+within a transaction.
 Transactions are atomic in SQL databases (e.g., PostgreSQL), so if
 something fails within the transaction, it will be automatically rollbacked to the previous
-state to keep the database consistant.
+state to keep the database consistent.
 That's amazing!

 ## Benefits of migration tools